Prologue — The Holy Bee Discovers Monty Python

 It must have been the spring of 1988…our family home was way out in the middle of nowhere, a rented farmhouse surrounded by thirteen acres of walnut trees.
 I was enduring a lengthy bus ride to and from the psychological threshing machine known as middle school.
 Due to our house’s isolated location, I spent the ages of 11 to 14 without cable.
 Just antenna-based stuff including the three big networks, a couple of regional UHF channels…and PBS.
 So I watched a little more public television than the average middle-schooler.
 In between all the nature shows and war documentaries would be an occasional short promo for something called Monty Python’s Flying Circus.
 I remember the promo being just a silly voice over a faux-Gilliam bit of cut-out, high-contrast photography where Jim Lehrer‘s head was replaced with Big Bird’s.
 I was a little intrigued, but didn’t yet go out of my way to try and catch the show.
 (The connection between Python and PBS will be explored in next month’s entry.)
 An older classmate would occasionally sing “I’m a lumberjack, and I’m okay/I sleep all night and I work all day,” but I never recall him saying where it came from, or singing any of the rest of it.

 I had a little rabbit-eared TV in my bedroom.
 I used to stay up late to catch Saturday Night Live at 11:30 from under my covers.
-(It was the second season featuring the classic late 80s-early 90s cast of Dana Carvey, Phil Hartman, Jan Hooks, Jon Lovitz, etc.) One night before the show started, I got up and wandered out to fix my favorite late-night snack (a plus-sized bowl of pre-sweetened cereal), and I passed my dad in the living room, in front of the big console TV in his favorite TV-watching position (laying on the carpeted floor on his side, head propped up on his elbow).
+(After a big mid-80s cast shake-up, this was the second season featuring the classic late 80s-early 90s cast of Dana Carvey, Phil Hartman, Jan Hooks, Jon Lovitz, etc.) One night before the show started, I got up and wandered out to fix my favorite late-night snack (a plus-sized bowl of pre-sweetened cereal), and I passed my Dad in the living room, in front of the big console TV in his favorite TV-watching position (laying on the carpeted floor on his side, head propped up on his elbow).
 On the screen was one of the weirdest things I’d ever seen.
 An English-accented narrator was breathlessly hyping footage of what appeared to be a film trailer — someone was on a random beach in a fur coat, having a life-or-death struggle with a stuffed lion.
 Yes, the first bit of Python that ever passed before my eyes was their series 2, episode 10 sketch “Scott of the Sahara.”
 (I wouldn’t say Dad was a real Python fan, but he had a sophisticated sense of humor and was a great devourer of all things PBS.
 Also, TV options were limited.)
 I went back in my room, and after awhile, decided to switch over to PBS, just in time for “Fish Licence.”
 I was hooked from that moment on.

 Monty Python’s Flying Circus went into my regular viewing rotation at that point.
 It was on Saturdays at 11, just after a Tom Baker episode of Doctor Who* and just before SNL.
 Right after Python, PBS would usually show the minutes-long astronomy show Jack Horkheimer: Star Hustler, informing viewers of any observable events going on in the cosmos that week.
 Its spacey, cheesy closing theme was always my signal to switch over to NBC just in time for the SNL cold open.
 When our family splurged on a new VCR, I took the old one and hooked it up to my little TV.
 I wish I could say I captured all 45 original episodes, but my local PBS station was pretty inconsistent, often repeating an episode within weeks of the first time I saw it (and never once dipping into the first series).
 But by the time we moved away from that farmhouse and back to cable-ready civilization, I had amassed most of series four, some of series three, and a few episodes of series two on a collection of slightly fuzzy VHS tapes that I watched over and over.